How to maintain Venetian plaster

 Check the overall finish

-After installation your contractors will usually seal the plastered walls with a special wax which makes them waterproof, helping to repel any grease and grime.
+After application, the walls can be sealed with a wax protection which makes them waterproof, helping to repel any grease and grime.
 Applying a wax means the cleaning and maintenance of your freshly new plastered walls will be much easier.
-However if your plasterer did not seal the walls, or you aren’t sure, then be sure to test a small inconspicuous area before going ahead with the entire wall.
-If you’re not happy with the result, consult a Venetian Plaster expert before doing anything else.
+However if the walls are not sealed, or you're unsure, then do test a small inconspicuous area before going ahead with the entire wall.
+If you’re not happy with the result, do consult us before taking further action.
+We would be happy to help.

 Be gentle when cleaningWhen cleaning your polished plaster, it is important to use only water or a mild soap and avoid any harsh cleaning materials, as these can potentially damage the surface.
 We recommend using our cleansing milk, Latte Detergente.
-Although polished plaster is robust, it is also delicate, this is why you should always clean gently; we advise using a damp cloth for wet wiping and a microfibre cloth for dusting.
-Each of these methods will help keep the original lustre of the finish.
+Although polished plaster is robust, it is also delicate, so always clean gently.
+We recommend using a damp cloth for wet wiping and a microfibre cloth for dusting, which will help keep the original lustre of the finish.

 Although waterproof, it isn’t best practice to leave the surface wet.
-When you have eliminated all of the dirt be sure to take another dry, soft, non-abrasive cloth and dry the wall down.
-By using circular motions this will help keep the plasters shine.
-While carefully drying it is important to be thorough and ensure there are no remaining water marks or smudges left that could blemish the appearance of your walls.
+After cleaning, take another dry, soft, non-abrasive cloth and dry the wall down.
+By using circular motions this will help keep the sheen.
+Ensure there are no remaining water marks or smudges left that could blemish the appearance of your walls.